shuding/stable-hash/README.md

 hash(foo) !== hash(new Set([1]))
 ```

-## Notice
+## Notes

 This function does something similar to serialization.
 It doesn't generate a secure checksum or digest, which usually has a fixed length and is hard to be reversed.
-With `stable-hash` it's likely possible to get the original data.
-Also, the output might include any charaters, not just alphabets and numbers like other hash algorithm.
+With `stable-hash` it's still possible to get the original data.
+Also, the output might include any charaters, not just alphabets and numbers like other hash algorithms.
 So:

 - Use another encoding layer on top of it if you want to display the output.
 - Use another crypto layer on top of it if you want to have a secure and fixed length hash.